 Make sure the heading text describes the content of your page.
 Use the important key phrases in your headings.
 Avoid using vague, unclear or gimmicky heading text.

 Search engines will find your site if they can get to it by crawling other known sites.
+Make sure your page is appropriately linked in the menu of your site.
 Contact the Web Office to have your department or program site linked on the SSU A-Z index or an appropriate resource page, like Students, or Faculty & Staff.

 If after doing all of the above, your pages still don't show up, or show up high enough in search engine results, contact the IT Web Office and request a consultation.